Race Day Timeline

 PARKING & RUNNER DROP-OFF

 The Horsetooth Half Marathon is a point-to-point course.
-From 2017 we will no longer have use of the Hughes parking area due to uncertainty over the future of the facility.
-We will instead be parking at the Holiday Twin Drive-In off Overland Drive.
+Parking is at the Holiday Twin Drive-In off Overland Trail Rd.
 To expedite the parking process, entry to the Holiday Twin will be from the south only (right-hand turn).
 Those coming from the north will be required to drive down to Cottonwood Glen and turn around to approach from the south.
+Please plan on arriving from the east via Drake Road and turning right onto Overland Trail Road if you plan on parking at the Drive-In.

 As noted above, the Drive-In is approximately 3/4 of a mile from the race start, so please ensure that you arrive early enough to allow for the walk to the start, especially if you are picking up your packet race morning.
 Please see below for details on leaving gear at the start.